QuantEcon/lecture-python.myst/lectures/svd_intro.md

-which is  computationally efficient approximation to  the following instance of  equation {eq}`eq:decoder102` for  the initial vector $\check b_1$:
+which is a computationally efficient approximation to  the following instance of  equation {eq}`eq:decoder102` for  the initial vector $\check b_1$:

 $$
   \check b_1= \Phi^{+} X_1